Luther Robinson

-Early years
+Early life

-Robinson played high school football for the Fort Pierce Westwood High School Panthers.
+Robinson played high school football at Fort Pierce Westwood High School in Fort Pierce, Florida.
 He recorded 90 tackles, 14 sacks, one interception, 10 forced fumbles and three fumble recoveries his senior year, earning all-area first-team defense honors.
 Khalil Mack, Robinson's cousin, played football with him on the Panthers.

 College career

 Robinson played from 2010 to 2013 for the Miami Hurricanes.
 He was redshirted in 2009.

 Professional career

-Green Bay Packers

-Robinson was signed by the Green Bay Packers on May 19, 2014 after going undrafted in the 2014 NFL Draft.
+Robinson was signed by the Green Bay Packers on May 19, 2014 after going undrafted in the 2014 NFL draft.
 He was released by the Packers on August 30, 2014.
 He was signed to the Packers' practice squad on September 1, 2014.
 Robinson was promoted to the active roster on October 2, 2014 and made his NFL debut the same day against the Minnesota Vikings.
 He was released by the Packers on May 11, 2015.

-San Diego Chargers

 Robinson signed with the San Diego Chargers on August 3, 2015.
 He was released by the Chargers on August 30, 2015.